raphael-khan/raphael-khan/README.md

 Hi there ! 👋

-I am Raphael, a growth-minded software engineer who enjoys collaborating, debugging, and turning a vision and an idea into meaningful software products.
+I am Raphael, a growth-minded software engineer based out of Virginia, United States.
+I enjoy collaborating wih other developers, debugging, and turning a vision and an idea into meaningful software products.
+Some of the things I am passionate about include contributing to Open Source projects and learning more about Cloud Infrastruce.

 My super powers include: